Skip to Content

 • Don’t let chalk dust get on peoples’ faces.
 Clean dusty surfaces often with a wet towel to minimize the effects of chalk dust.

 • Wear gloves when using any kind of chalk or chalk dust for increased protection against skin irritation.
-Don’t eat while using chalk dust, and wash your hands after use.
+Don’t eat while using chalk dust, and wash your hands afterward.

 • If you’re eating food while using chalk, keep some paper towels around to wipe your hands after using the chalk.